YunoHost/doc/dev.md

   time you modify sources, it recompiles the code and you can use it by refreshing (Ctrl+F5) your web administration.
 To stop the command, just do Ctrl+C.

-- The web interface uses the API to interact with Yunohost.
+- The web interface uses the API to interact with YunoHost.
 The API commands/requests are also defined via the actionsmap.
-For instance, accessing the page ```https://domain.tld/yunohost/api/users``` corresponds to a `GET /domains` requests on the Yunohost API.
+For instance, accessing the page ```https://domain.tld/yunohost/api/users``` corresponds to a `GET /users` requests on the YunoHost API.
 It is mapped to the function `user_list()`.
 Accessing the URL should display the json returned by this function.
 'GET' requests are typically meant to ask information to the server.
   'POST' requests are meant to ask the server to edit/change some information,